logesh-kumar/hello-wasm/README.md

-A simple web assemmly app using rust ans wasm-bindgen
+A simple web assemmly app using rust and wasm-bindgen